 What causes a post to be automatically flagged for plagiarism?

-When posts are submitted to our plagiarism checker, those post are checked for both external plagiarism (plagiarism from sources found anywhere on the web) and internal plagiarism (plagiarism from a student copying another post on Packback).
+When posts are submitted to our plagiarism checker, those post are checked for both external plagiarism (plagiarism from sources found anywhere on the web) and internal plagiarism (plagiarism from a student copying a post they or another student made on Packback).
 Here are causes to why our AI automatically flags a post after being submitted to our plagiarism checker:

 The post contained under 20 words of original text, when excluding any "matched" text.